ampl/ampl.github.io/docs/source/solvers/gurobi/index.md

 [[Changes](changes.md)]
 [[Download Gurobi](https://portal.ampl.com/user/ampl/download/gurobi)]

 Our enhanced Gurobi driver (previously know as x-gurobi) is now the default Gurobi driver.
-The new driver provides significantly extended modeling support for logical and nonlinear operators natively through Gurobi’s built-in “general constraints” and through linearizations performed by the [MP library](https://mp.ampl.com/).
+The new driver provides significantly extended modeling support for logical and nonlinear operators natively through Gurobi’s built-in nonlinear and “general constraints” and through linearizations performed by the [MP library](https://mp.ampl.com/).
 There are two binaries in this package: `gurobi` [[options](options.md)] is the new version, `gurobiasl` [[options](gurobiasl)] is the legacy version.
 If you are upgrading an existing installation and encounter any issues with the new version please report them to [support@ampl.com](mailto:support@ampl.com).

 ## How to use it